BurdetteLamar/AboutRuby/core/Hash/markdown.md

 h.dig(BasicObject.new) # Raises NoMethodError (undefined method `hash' for #<BasicObject:>)
 ```

-Raises an exception if a traversed entry does not respond to <tt>dig</tt>:
+Raises an exception if any receiver does not respond to <tt>dig</tt>:

 ```ruby
 h = { foo: 1 }